 Although many cities in the States play host to some very authentic French bakeries, it’s never the same outside of France.
 That country is the only place you can truly experience the magic of French pastries.
-If you find yourself in France, you might be overwhelmed with all the choices, but I’m going to try to help you a bit with that.
+If you find yourself in this magnificent country, you might be overwhelmed with all the choices, as there are many different types of French pastries.
+I’ll try to do my best to help you a bit with that.

 Let’s take a look at the best french pastries to order in a bakery, and how to say it.

 How To Order In French

 We have to start here.
 The French take etiquette very seriously, so you’ll always need to speak to a worker at the bakeries formally.
 To politely order food or drinks in French, you’ll need to say: